During our trip along Colombia’s northern coast, we traveled -through the “desert”- to the village of Cabo de la Vela.

 Through the desert to the “middle of nowhere”

-As we slowly wake up, a little boy around 8 years old with an intellectual disability comes scurrying toward us.
-He sits down a few chairs away from us but slowly seeks rapprochement by occasionally moving up a chair.
+As we slowly wake up, a little boy around 8 years old with an intellectual disability approaches us shyly.
+He sits down a few chairs away from us but slowly seeks contact by occasionally moving up a chair.

 Minimalist bars